SourceRabbit/gcode-sender/README.md

 To run simply <b>download</b> and <b>unzip</b> the .zip file and <b>double click</b> the SourceRabbit-GCODE-Sender.jar file.
 On some platforms you will need to run an included start script.

 <b>Note for MAC users:</b> You may need to create a "/var/lock" directory with write permission.
-To do this open the Terminal application and run the following two commands:
+To do this open the Terminal application and run the following two commands: <br>
-sudo mkdir /var/lock
+sudo mkdir /var/lock <br>
 sudo chmod 777 /var/lock

 Technical details: